glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 yearly paper counts by quadrant; @fig:screening-flow summarizes the screening flow.
 Tables provide quick reference; detailed extraction lives in the appendix.

-((RIEDL: I would like to see a lot of examples of games in the quadrant sections.
-I'm skipping reading Q1-Q4 for now.))

-// (( TODO: We need to add the (1) Time analysis: annual volume and venue mix, (2) Paper stats: LM families, roles, formats, artifacts released, (3) Figures: open‑endedness quadrants and representative placements. ))

 // == Quadrants: Analytical vs Creative